 - sensory disturbances (including paraesthesia, electric shock sensations

 - visual disturbances

-that paroxetine should be withdrawn very gradually by reducing the dose
+In order to minimize the chance of withdrawal syndrome, paroxetine should be withdrawn very gradually by reducing the dose

 very slowly over a period of weeks, or months in cases where the symptoms